-- Most women will not have a period during this period of exclusive nursing, but will start their cycle again within a few months of introducing solids.
+- Most women will not have a period while they are exclusively nursing, but will start their cycle again within a few months of introducing solids.
 World wide, breastfeeding is the most extensively used method of birth control.
 The majority of nursing women in this country don’t practice this type of exclusive breastfeeding, so most will use another method .
 One of the nicest things about nursing is that you get to go for a while (usually months) without having a period.

 - Breastfeeding helps your body adjust to the many changes that occur after giving birth.
 As your baby nurses, two hormones are released – oxytocin, which makes your uterus contract and return to its pre-pregnant state more quickly, minimizing blood loss, and prolaction, which helps you relax.
-Nursing uses up extra calories, and most mothers find that they lose weight faster (even without dieting) than formula feeding moms.
-(See : “Nutrition, Weight Loss, and Exercise in Breastfeeding Mothers“)
+Nursing uses up extra calories, and most mothers find that they lose weight faster than formula feeding moms, even without dieting.

 - Breastfeeding your infant is emotionally fulfilling That’s not to imply in any way that mother’s can’t bond with their bottle fed infants, but there is a unique closeness between a mother and her nursing child.
 Nursing mothers tend to be very in tune with their baby’s needs, and that increases not only the baby’s security, but also the mother’s self confidence in her mothering ability.
 Being able to comfort a sick, fussy, or tired baby at the breast is one of the most satisfying things about breastfeeding.